theinfallible/PriceWarden-Online_Price_Analyzer_AI_Agent-Tool/README.md

-# Frugalens: AI-Powered Price Comparison Agent
+# PriceWarden: AI-Powered Price Comparison Agent

 An intelligent agent that uses a fine-tuned vision model to find the best prices for products from an image, automating the process of cross-platform price comparison.